Z-Richard/Cornell_Hack_Challenge_2019/README.markdown

 6. iOS: all of our constraints have implemented autolayout NSLayoutConstraint We have one UITableView in the homescreen
         We have a back button and an upload button to navigate between screens (UINavigationController and UITabBarController)
+7. Backend: Implement the backend using SQLAlchemy Have a one-to-many relationship in the database (song -> comments)